fkie-cad/filesharer/README.md

-# TCP Fileshare client and server
+# TCP Fileshare Client and Server
-Cross Os (Linux/Windows) Fileshare client and server.
+Cross Os (Linux/Windows) fileshare client and server with optional encryption.

-Encryption is supported, but still in experimental state.

 Warning:
 This tool at some stages has been flagged as a positive threat by Windows Defender for unknown reasons.